spotinst/help/src/docs/ocean/cluster-overview-tab.md

 Auto Healing monitors the status of each Kubernetes node by examining the condition object, which provides information about various aspects of the node.
 Specifically, Autohealing focuses on the Ready condition.
 If the Ready condition indicates a status of False or Unknown, the instance is deemed unhealthy, prompting the initiation of a replacement process.

 The Autohealing widget shows the number of events for which AWS autohealing replaced an unhealthy instance with a healthy instance.
-By monitoring these autohealing events on the Autoscaling Activity panel, you can track how effectively Ocean Autoscaler is maintaining your cluster's health and resilience to failures.
+By monitoring these autohealing events on the Autoscaling Activity panel, you can track how effectively Ocean Autoscaler maintains your cluster's health and resilience to failures.

 For more information about autohealing, see [Autohealing](https://docs.aws.amazon.com/opsworks/latest/userguide/workinginstances-autohealing.html).